bbchui/OpenGym/README.md

 }
 ```

-In the front-end, using Google Maps Api, the results from the search will be populated on the Map as well on page which the name, location, and rating of the gym.
+In the front-end, using Google Maps Api, the results from the search will be populated on the Map with pointers (marker) as well on page which the name, location, and rating of the gym.

 ### Gym Information